Deputy Minister (horse): 1983: Four-year-old campaign

 "You wouldn't believe what this horse's foot looked like in February," said Nobles after the Tom Fool.
 "He only had half a foot.
 He'd gotten it all infected with a piece of gravel, and we had to cut half his foot out.
 But it grew back, and he's all recovered from all his physical problems right now.
 He's the best he's ever been."

 The Tom Fool proved to be Deputy Minister's last win.
 In his last six starts, Deputy Minister finished second twice (in the Meadowlands Cup and the Stuyvesant Handicap), third twice (in an allowance race and the Vosburgh Stakes) and was unplaced twice.
-In his final start in the Meadowlands Cup, he broke slowly and encountered traffic problem was still beaten by just a neck.
+In his final start in the Meadowlands Cup, he broke slowly and encountered traffic problem but was still beaten by just a neck.
 Sportswriter Steven Crist called him "game and gallant in defeat."

 Retirement

 Deputy Minister was retired to stand at stud at the Maryland branch of Windfields Farm, where he sired future U.S. Hall of Famer Go for Wand.
 In 1989, Windfields closed down its Maryland branch after the retirement of Northern Dancer.
 As a result, Deputy Minister was moved to Fred Seitz's Brookdale Farm in Versailles, Kentucky, where he spent the rest of his life.
 A career sire of 90 Graded stakes race winners, Deputy Minister was the leading sire in North America in 1997 and 1998.
 Several sons went on to become successful stallions while his daughters also became successful producers, causing Deputy Minister to be the leading broodmare sire of 2007.
 His stud fee reached $150,000 for the years 1999 to 2002.

 In 1988, he was inducted into the Canadian Horse Racing Hall of Fame.

 Deputy Minister died of a malignant tumor at the Ohio State University veterinary hospital in Columbus, Ohio, and was buried at Brookdale Farm.